techgrounds/techgrounds-anj-dtmr/week-3/03_security_04.md

 key: decipher
 clue: This is not the end.
 PNG steganography.

 3. I generated an AI image using [bruzu](https://bruzu.com/demos/ai-image-generator-from-text).
 Then I used a [website](https://incoherency.co.uk/image-steganography/#unhide) to hide my final message.
-My peers need to unhide the photo using [image steganography](https://incoherency.co.uk/image-steganography/)
+My peers need to unhide the photo using [image steganography](https://incoherency.co.uk/image-steganography/), to finally solve the hidden message.

 - [x] Analyse the shortcomings of symmetric encryption for sending messages.